Is your release process causing you problems? Are you looking to set up continuous delivery?

 - Running a build isn’t just for applications.
 Anything that needs to be consumed somewhere else should be built; libraries and databases too.

-- Automate deployments and releases using a release management system, such as Deployment Manager.
+- Automate deployments and releases using a release management system, such as Octopus Deploy.
 Writing scripts and running them from your build system is fine for simple projects.
 But in most cases a release management system will be a much better fit to your environments, team and processes.

 Putting continuous delivery into practice